-The Financial Sector Development Program aims to develop a diversified and effective financial sector to support the development of the national economy, diversify its sources of income, and stimulate savings, finances and investments.
-The aim is to achieve this ambition by boosting financial sector institutions, and by developing the Saudi financial market to become an advanced capital market without weakening the financial sector's stability.
+The Financial Sector Development Program aims to develop a diversified and effective financial sector to support the development of Saudi Arabia's economy, diversify its sources of income, and stimulate savings, finances and investments.
+The aim is to achieve this ambition by boosting financial sector institutions, and by developing the Kingdom's financial market to become an advanced capital market without weakening the financial sector's stability.
 Listed under the Financial Sector Development Program’s umbrella are several sub-sectors, including banking, insurance, investment, and stock and debt markets.

 The Financial Sector Development Program was launched in 2017 in order to enable financial institutions to support the growth of the private sector, develop an advanced capital market and to boost and enable financial planning.